 Where to tailor

-It is a fact that Ao Dai was first made for and used to be the traditional costume of Vietnamese men (especially the royal officers).
-Through the ups and downs of history, this tradition of wearing Ao Dai no longer appears much in men’s daily life.
-Ao Dai for men has two flaps that are (below the knee)s, buttoned on the right side, and usually sewn with brocade fabrics.
+It is a fact that the ao dai was originally made for and used to be the traditional costume of Vietnamese men (especially royal officers).
+Throughout history, the tradition of wearing the ao dai has declined in men’s daily life.
+The ao dai for men has two flaps that reach below the knee and are buttoned on the right side, and is typically sewn with brocade fabric.

 Because the ao dai is made from silky and flowy material, it is important to be mindful when choosing the undergarments to wear underneath.
 When wearing a white or bright-colored ao dai, it is best to avoid highly contrasting colors such as black or red.
 It is recommended to wear nude-colored undergarments that are not too tight in order to avoid revealing unflattering features and to maximize the traditional dress experience.

 If you’re planning a photoshoot in ao dai, it can be a great idea to pair it with symbolic Vietnamese items.
 The combination of ao dai and non la (traditional conical hat) is a popular choice.
 It’s also common to see women hold a small bouquet of flowers or carry a reed shopping basket as props.
 Pearl earrings and necklaces are ideal accessories to enhance the elegance and femininity of the dress.